sashabjorkman/vimxl/README.md

 Try running `2d2w3.` in VimXL and other plugins and see for yourself.
 The correct behaviour (that can be seen by doing the same in Vim) is that a total of 7 words should be deleted.

+## Bugs and Inconsistencies
+If you find a bug or any implementation inconsistencies between VimXL and stock Vim then, please feel free to create an issue or contact me through the official Lite XL community.
+I am very interested in resolving these.
+As for feature requests, I only implement features that people actually use.
+Meaning that if something is missing and it is annoying you to the degree that you are unable to use VimXL without this feature, then I am also interested in hearing about your case.

+Currently there might be a few kinks that need to be worked out.
+Except usability to increase rapidly as I keep dogfooding this plugin myself over the comming days.
+Apologies for any inconveniences in the mean time.